Cell Ranger7.0 (latest), printed on 05/21/2022

 --include-intronsoption to accommodate increased intron retention in neutrophils.

 To begin this tutorial, download and install Loupe Browser (version 5.1 or later).
 This tutorial will not cover the basics of running Cell Ranger or using Loupe Browser.
-For general information about 10x Genomics software, please see our software support website.
+For general information about Cell Ranger and Loupe Browser software, please see our software support website.

 This dataset is generated from whole leukocytes of a healthy donor and prepared with Single Cell 3’ Gene Expression assay.
 The raw FASTQs and output